SamBillmore/WLLRRosteringApp/README.md

 ### Using the program

-The WLLR rostering program take inputs from .csv files or .xlsx files for:
+The WLLR rostering app take inputs from .csv files or .xlsx files for:
-1. the timetable by day, showing the 'colour' of the timetable for that day (see 'Test input data' => 'Timetable.xlsx')
+1. the timetable by day, showing the 'colour' of the timetable for that day (see 'test/Test input data' => 'Timetable.xlsx')
-2. the crew requirements for each 'colour' on the timetable (see 'Test input data' => 'Crew requirements.xlsx')
+2. the crew requirements for each 'colour' on the timetable (see 'test/Test input data' => 'Crew requirements.xlsx')
 3. each individual's availability put into the relevant folders depending on their grade (see the folders '01 Driver availability', '02 Fireman availability' and '03 Trainee availability')

-The program takes the user through a number of steps including:
+The app takes the user through a number of steps including:
 1. Creating a blank availability form that can be sent to volunteers
 2. Creating a blank roster based on the timetable and the crew requirements
 3. Allocating volunteer availability to the roster based on the allocation algorithm